Function Closure

 slice1 = Append(slice1, slice2...) // The '...' is essential!

-function is a variadic function that can take multiple integers as arguments.
-By writingslice2...
+...operator to pass a slice as multiple arguments.
+TheAppendfunction is a variadic function that can take multiple integers as arguments.
+By writingslice2..., you are essentially spreading out the elements ofslice2as individual arguments to theAppendfunction.